tnordloh/testing_your_legacy/README.md

 end
 ```

-after taking a look in app/views/user/profile.erb, looking at ./app/controllers/user, examining the model, and logging in to the website to browse this url, you determine that you need the following things to make this test work:
+after taking a look in `app/views/users/profile.erb`, looking at `/app/controllers/user_controller.rb`, examining the model, and logging in to the website to browse this url, you determine that you need the following things to make this test work:
 1. The ability to login before running this test
 2. To treat this like a 'real' application, you want to visit the login page.

 At this point you might be tempted to go write model tests instead.
 If so, go for it.
 These tests are meant as a stopgap, and as a hint on what needs testing, so if you're inspired to knock out the model tests on the User, go for it.

-This is the toughest part of starting to write tests, so it's good to break it down.
-Also, these tests are all meant to be thrown away, so I like them to be able to stand on their own.

-Step two feels easier to me, so let's start with that.
+Step two feels easier to , so let's start with that.
 We'll be turning the test from example one into a private method called 'visit_home', so we can call it at will.

 ```ruby
 private